juancopi81/komposair/README.md

 ### CS50's Web Programming with Python and JavaScript

 Komposair is my final project for the course [CS50's Web Programming with Python and Javascript](https://www.edx.org/es/course/cs50s-web-programming-with-python-and-javascript).
 I tried to use many of the concepts taught by Prof. Bryan Yu.
+These are the files insides Komposair:
+  * Komposair: Root project: settings, urls, init...
+  * Media: Media files of the project
+  * Melody: This is the main app of Komposair, with the static files, templates views
+  * Users: This is the app that handles user registration, login, logout

+ The project is mobile responsive and uses Javascript and Django with more than one model.
+I think that it satisfies the requirements of the course.

 ### Support